 2019 Note: Blessings to the friends and families of the victims of White Island’s eruption on December 9, 2019.
 Our hearts are with you.
 This post was originally published in 2010, and has since been edited for accuracy.

-50kms off the coast of New Zealand in the Bay of Plenty exists White Island: a living, breathing, steaming, venting, bubbling, heaving entity called White Island: New Zealand’s most active volcanic site.
+Where is White Island?
+50kms off the coast of New Zealand in the Bay of Plenty exists White Island, referred to in Maori as Whakaari: a living, breathing, steaming, venting, bubbling, heaving entity that is also New Zealand’s most active volcanic site.
 To walk on its shores gives you a true feeling for the earth’s power, and a humbling sense of mortality to go with it.

 I was lucky enough to be one of those mortals.

 The two main methods for how to get to white island include a boat from Whakatane or a helicopter from Rotorua.
 Our chariot of choice was the White Island helicopter.

 Rotorua to White Island Helicopter: Volcanic Air Safaris

 Volcanic Air Safaris was our host for the afternoon, and after our helicopter briefing (and removing one of the doors so our cameraman could shoot – footage, not bullets – out the ensuing gaping hole in the side of the helicopter), we were lifting off.

 (Dec 2019 Update: Following the eruption, White Island’s air space is considered a “no fly zone”.
 Pilots of Volcanic Air Safaris have been instrumental in the search and rescue efforts.
 They still offer helicopter tours of other (exciting) parts of New Zealand including Mt Tarawera).